 Input isn't creativity.
 As I've cautioned, imagination is a pre-cursor to creativity and the more you use AI (similar to the more people used search engines in the past), the more you limit your ability to imagine.
 It's peculiar that some of you don't realize this.

-The good news for the 1% of you still reading this and understand what it actually means is that you are 10 years ahead of most people.
-You know that people want to connect with other people, not AI.
+The good news for the few of you still reading this is that you know that people want to connect with other people, not AI.
+Nikita recently shared his understanding of this and more people over time will realize this - though their platforms may be gone by then.
 You realize that AI can be useful in some situations, but it will be costly over the long run when people expect to be communicating with people.
 If you use AI to speak with people, you'll lose over time - and big.
 But if you keep AI in its rightful place, you'll win - and big.

 People are not interested in what your AI says.
 We're interested in what you think.
 You can have 10 typos in your writing.
 We don't care.
 Your writing is your thoughts - mistakes and all - and that's far more interesting to us than any AI post that formats and types everything perfectly.